vechain/validator-hub/README.md

 ### Create a directory

-Once the Validator-Hub is forked, create a new directory in the `validators` directory named exactly as your validator's master address in lowercase and include a `manifest.json` file and `logo.png` file.
+Once the Validator-Hub is forked, create a new directory in the appropriate network folder under `validators` named exactly as your validator's master address in lowercase and include a `manifest.json` file and `logo.png` file.
 Your validator directory structure should look like this

 ```
 ├── validators
+│   ├── main/          # Mainnet validators
+│   │   └── 0xyourmasteraddresshere
+│   │       ├── logo.png
+│   │       └── manifest.json
+│   ├── test/          # Testnet validators
+│   │   └── 0xyourmasteraddresshere
+│   │       ├── logo.png
+│   │       └── manifest.json
+│   └── devnet/        # Devnet validators
 │       └── 0xyourmasteraddresshere
 │           ├── logo.png
 │           └── manifest.json
 ```

 ### Create a JSON File & Rules